Monday: 8am - 8pm

 Proper oral care starts before any teeth appear.
 It is suggested that parents wipe the baby's gums with water using a baby's toothbrush (no toothpaste) or soft fabric after feeding; doing this will help clear away detrimental bacteria.
 Abstain from putting the baby to sleep with a feeding bottle as this might also harm the baby's gums and teeth since the sugars from milk or juice that remained in the baby's mouth for hours will eat into at the enamel of the tooth, forming what is called bottle mouth.
 The symptom of bottle mouth is tarnished, pockmarked, or rough front teeth.
 Severe circumstances of bottle mouth can result in tooth decay and the plague-ridden tooth has to be extracted before the perpetual teeth grow in.
 A decent rule to follow is to begin brushing habitually when the first teeth appear.
 Flossing can be done as soon as the kid has grown teeth that are in contact with each other, typically around 2-3 years of age.
 However, ask the dentist's recommendation first as not all youngsters need to have to floss their teeth at this age.
 The best dentist in DLF Phase 3 at The Dental Roots can also recommend non-fluoride toothpaste before a kid reaches 2 years old.
 Give your kid oral cleanings every day particularly every after meals and make it a dental care habit.

 The correct time to take your youngster to a dentist is after his or her 1st birthday.
-The dentist will scrutinize your youngster’s mouth to determine if appropriate brushing and flossing is being done.
-Visits to the dentist are imperative for a timely detection and prevention of potential dental glitches.
-Such visits can also help your kid get used to and acquainted with the dentist and will have less anxiety of dental checkups in the future.
+The dentist will scrutinize your youngster's mouth to determine if appropriate brushing and flossing are being done.
+Visits to the dentist are imperative for timely detection and prevention of potential dental glitches.
+Such visits can also help your kid get used to and acquainted with the dentist and will have less anxiety about dental checkups in the future.